 Pro tip: Click here to book your Bruny Island boat cruise in advance.
 They sell out often in the summer!

 I only had time for one hike on Bruny: Fluted Cape (above).
-But there are lots of other great bushwalks on Bruny Island:
+But there are lots of other great bushwalks on Bruny Island.
+This list of the best hikes on Bruny Island has all the details.
+Some recommended walks include:

 - Labillardiere Peninsula: 5-hour circuit in South Bruny National Park.
 (Park pass required.)
 Ranked as one of Tasmania’s 60 Great Short Walks